nanoframework/nanoFramework.IoT.TestStream/wsl-agent.md

 ![task install](./docs/setup-task-install.png)

-You'll know if you've been sucessfull.
+You'll know if you've been sucessful.
 In case, you're not, it's most likely because you are not running this setup in an elevated prompt.

 ![task success](./docs/setup-task-success.png)